 If you have concerns regarding your child's development or academic progress then please initially speak to your child's class teacher.
-If necessary, they will then discuss your concerns with Mrs Proudman, our SENCo or Mrs Kennedy, our Assistant SENCo.
+If necessary, they will then discuss your concerns with Mrs Kennedy, SENCo.
 Mrs Kennedy, will make an appointment to discuss your concerns and decide, what action, if any needs to be taken.
 Where a pupil's needs are persistent, the class teacher will complete an initial concerns checklist and arrange to meet with the SENCo.
 At this meeting, the requirement for additional fine-tuned assessments will be ascertained.
 Parents will be invited to attend this meeting and share their perspective.
 Where appropriate, the child's views will be sought.
 If, because of this process, it is clear that different and additional provision is required to meet the child's needs as progress is not possible without it, the child will then be placed on the school SEN record at 'SEN Support'.